 Prerequisite(s): GR602 or IPM 652 or GS 602 or GR 610

-Affords students the opportunity to enhance self-realization and direction by integrating prior classroom study with experience in professional employment.
+This course affords students the opportunity to enhance self-realization and direction by integrating prior classroom study with experience in professional employment.
 Each student is required to prepare a research paper addressing a contemporary information management issue and a paper on the work experience, under the supervision of a faculty advisor.

 IPM723 Information Security, Controls and Ethics

 This course presents an overview of information security issues that must be addressed by organizations in today's ubiquitously networked environments.
 Specific coverage will include information security risks and related protection of data, networks and application software.
-While the primary focus is on how to protect organizational information assets, other topics will include strategic uses of security in business, the impact of security risk on various industries as well as the security and privacy rights and responsibilities of end users and home computer operators.
+While the primary focus is on how to protect organizational information assets, other topics will include strategic uses of security in business, the impact of security risk on various industries, as well as the security and privacy rights and responsibilities of end users and home computer operators.
 The course is designed to help students think critically about the local, national and global information security issues in our highly networked society.

 IPM740 Enterprise Systems Planning and Configuration

 An enterprise system forms the backbone of a company.
 Business information is collected, shared and reported using an enterprise system, which needs to be tailored to support a company's business processes.
 In this course, students gain hands-on experience planning for and configuring enterprise systems, using the world's leading enterprise software product from SAP.
 Students will experience the Request for Proposal process, translate business process needs into module-based design requirements, and design test plans for the processes they configure.
 They will gain a deep understanding of how business processes are instituted in a company setting, and how carefully configured software can lead to efficiency and effectiveness gains and support competitive strategy.
-The prepares students to participate in enterprise system implementation and evaluation processes as a consultant, a business systems analyst, a subject matter expert, or an auditor.
+This course prepares students to participate in enterprise system implementation and evaluation processes as a consultant, business systems analyst, subject matter expert or auditor.